 (d) a non-electing church plan as described in Section 410 (d), Internal Revenue Code; or

-(e) a licensed professional employer organization that is acting as an administrator of a health care insurance policy or a health benefit plan funded by a self-insurance arrangement.
+(e) a licensed professional employer organization that is acting as an administrator of a health care insurance policy.

 (2) Each insurer shall permit the Utah Department of Health to redisclose the enrollment and eligibility information with the state designated entity for the purpose of coordination of benefits.